HannahCalich/PhysMove/README.md

-The `TurningAngles()` function calculates turning angles between a set of three consecutive location estimates separated by set time windows to describe how species explore their habitats (Figure S 7).
+The `TurningAngles()` function calculates turning angles between a set of three consecutive location estimates separated by set time windows to describe how species explore their habitats (Figure S7).
 Similarly to `CalcDisp()`, `TurningAngles()` has 5 optional parameters:
 - `min_hr` and `max_hr`: set the minimum and maximum times between location estimates in hours (`min_hr=24` and `max_hr=240`, by default),